 HEPA-class air purifier use should report the make, model, capacity, and whether it is portable or installed with the HVAC system.
 If portable, the location should be noted along with the distance from the HVAC air return.

 Cleaning Protocol – Floors

-Polymer-based materials are universally found in professional and institutional kitchens given to their durability and easy of cleaning.
-However, friction against he floor caused by shoes and rolling carts inevitably create ultra-fine particles many of which qualify as PM2.5 which — regardless of chemical composition — cause inflammation when inhaled.
-Significantly, many of the polymers (such as polyvinyl chloride) from which flooring is made have known health effects and can contaminate food destined for test subjects.
+Polymer-based materials are universally found in professional and institutional kitchens given to their durability and ease of cleaning.
+However, friction against the floor caused by shoes and rolling carts inevitably creates ultra-fine particles many of which qualify as PM2.5 which — regardless of chemical composition — cause inflammation when inhaled.
+Significantly, many of the polymers from which flooring is made (such as polyvinyl chloride) have known health effects and can contaminate food destined for test subjects.